-- If you would like to receive a list of completers, please tell us your preferred way when you register.
+- If you would like to receive a list of completers, please tell us your preferred way.

 For individual educators

 Build on your pedagogical and tool-based skillset for teaching today's students, in the classroom or online.
-The course is self-paced and you can expect to spend an average of 15 hours during the week of July 20-27 to earn 1 free license renewal credit.
+The course is self-paced and you can expect to spend an average of 15 hours during the week of August 3rd-10th to earn 1 free license renewal credit.

 Meet the course designer